pixelcollective/acorn-db/README.md

 # Acorn Models

-Provides Acorn projects with an Eloquent model for use in WordPress.
+Provides Acorn projects with a Eloquent Models for WordPress data.

 ## Requirements